juju/docs/src/en/clouds.md

 TODO:  Needs to explain available auth types for clouds
        Bug tracking: https://bugs.launchpad.net/juju/+bug/1749302
        Bug tracking: https://bugs.launchpad.net/juju/+bug/1749583
+       INFO: Auth types are found, for Azure: https://github.com/juju/juju/blob/develop/provider/azure/credentials.go

 # Clouds

 Juju has built-in support for all major public clouds such as AWS (Amazon), Azure (Microsoft), and GCE (Google), as well as for others.
-This means that no preliminary work is needed to "teach" Juju about your chosen cloud.
+This means that no preliminary work is needed to "teach" Juju about these clouds.
 You simply provide Juju with your cloud credentials and start deploying applications.
 Private clouds like MAAS and OpenStack also work very well but naturally require some extra configuration on your part.